imagegrain

 What to look for in a grain tool

 The most important factor is whether the grain is spatially correlated (realistic, film-like) or random per-pixel noise (harsh, digital-looking).
 After that, consider file size impact - tools using random noise produce much larger files.
-Finally, look at convenience: do you need to install software, create an account, or pay?
-For most people adding grain to a few photos, a free browser tool that produces realistic results is the best option.
+Finally, weigh convenience and privacy: does it need an install, an account, a payment, or a server upload?
+For most people adding grain to a few photos, a free browser tool that processes images locally and produces realistic grain is the best option.

 Ready to add grain to your photos?